Most dogs will gladly devour anything you’d dump in your garbage disposal, eating anything that smells like it is remotely edible.

 Keep Your Vet in the Loop When it Comes to Picky Eating

-If your dog begs relentlessly (and with copious amounts of drool) while you are enjoying a nice ribeye, yet scoffs at the premium dog you leave in her dish, she’s being picky.
+If your dog begs at the dinner table relentlessly (and with copious amounts of drool) while you are enjoying a nice ribeye, yet scoffs at the premium dog you leave in her dish, she’s being picky.

 On the other hand, normally ravenous dogs who fail to notice the bits of fat and meat dripping on the floor (I’m making myself hungry), may be experiencing a health problem.